seanbao/mnemonas/docs/backup-guide.en.md

 Limits:

 - `local.destination` must be an absolute path outside `storage.root`; existing destination path components must not be symlinks, otherwise the backup can recurse into itself or write through a symlink target.
+Local restore previews, restores, and restore drills recheck the destination before reading snapshot manifests or creating drill artifacts.
 - The default source is `storage.root`; for production data, prefer a ZFS, Btrfs, or LVM snapshot mount as `source`.
 - Symlinks inside the source directory abort backup jobs so the backup cannot escape the intended source tree. `rclone` restore drills also reject current source-tree symlinks before remote verification.
 - `restic` and `rclone` jobs do not build shell command strings; `command` must be a bare executable name or absolute path, and `extra_args` are appended to backup commands as argv entries.
 Restore commands do not reuse backup-specific extra args.